arnistoks/arnistoks/README.md

 🔭 I’m currently working at CODELEX on cool and interesting applications.

-🌱 I’m currently learning TypeScript, JavaScript, React, Redux, Vue and Angular.
+🌱 I’m fully interested in TypeScript, JavaScript, React, Redux, Vue and Angular.

 💬 Ask me about anything, I'm happy to help.